andreasfarnstrand/post-status-scheduler/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Fixed bug where, in settings, you could only choose public post types to show scheduler on (Reported on Github).

 = 1.0.0 =
 * New feature for sending email notification to post author when executing a scheduled update.
 * New feature makes it possible to show/remove the "Scheduled date" column on posttype edit page.